-Synchronize all relevant issue data from your subcontractors into your own environment, giving you a complete view of progress status without affecting your own workflow and environment.
+The solution is to synchronize all relevant issue data from your subcontractors into your own environment, giving you a complete view of the progress status without affecting your own workflow and environment.
 And keeping your confidential data secure.

 2. Local Collaboration in the same issue tracker

 You have multiple teams working in one single issue tracker across multiple projects.
 For example, a customer-facing team making tickets and an issue-resolution / development team resolving issues.

 When working with different teams in the same issue tracker, each team will most probably have different workflows and responsibilities.
 Communicating on progress status takes time and leaves room for human error.

 Your teams are currently collaborating on issues in one of two ways;

 - tracking each issue with an all-encompassing workflow to capture the tasks every team member has to undertake?

 - Have different workflows that track the work for each member?

 In the first scenario, it is difficult to get an accurate view of what is happening, and in the second scenario, there is the need for manual communication when an issue is resolved.